Hand Surgery

 Why Choose Dr Taylor for Your Hand Surgery?

-Dr Taylor is one of the Specialist Plastic Surgeons at the forefront of pioneering dramatic advances in treating patients with hand injuries and elective hand surgery needs.
-With over 20 years of specialist training and experience, Duncan is a board-certified Plastic and Reconstructive Surgeon in both the United Kingdom and Australia.
-He is a well-respected, leading expert locally and Internationally for his Microsurgical skills and has completed two International and one Australian Microsurgical Fellowships.
+Dr Taylor is one of the Specialist Plastic Surgeons pioneering dramatic advances in treating patients with hand injuries and elective hand surgery needs.
+He is a well-respected, leading expert locally and internationally for his microsurgical skills.

-Dr. Taylor provides his specialist plastic surgery services in Perth and the South West region of WA.
+Dr. Taylor provides his specialist plastic surgery services in Perth, Bunbury and the South West region of WA.

 Video: Dr Taylor restores use of hand with toe transfer at Fiona Stanley Hospital, WA.